Frequently Asked Questions

 I’ve seen pictures of older models which have non-silk-screened surfaces.
 Tell me more about history?

-Since March 2022, all front and rear visible surfaces are professionally pad-printed with high quality ink using expensive Italian machinery by a subcontractor north of Boston, then specially heated for days to cure the colored ink.
+Since March 2022, all front and rear visible surfaces are professionally pad-printed with high quality ink then specially heated to cure the colored ink.

 Early production models from Oct.
 2020 to June 2021 had a color DLabs Logo and model number via a front adhesive-mounted panel applied to the aluminum base.
 Early models from Oct.
 2020 to March 2022 had rear panels which were marked in red and black, via adhesive-mounted panel applied to the aluminum base.
 Current black front logos use the same light-grey silkscreen as is used on all rear panels; silver fronts use all-black for the DLabs logo..
 (Any owner of a first-run pre-June-2021 stickered-front-panel unit may contact us and we will provide a B-stock silk-screened front panel and assembly hardware free of charge (it is user-installable).
 A-stock panels are available for purchase on the website or contact us directly via email.